Mejri10/codewars-solutions/6-kyu/ease-the-stockbroker/python/README.md

 `"Buy: b Sell: s"`
   where b and s are 'double'
-  formatted with no decimal (rounded to integers), b representing the total price of bought stocks and s the total price of sold stocks.
+  formatted with no decimal, b representing the total price of bought stocks and s the total price of sold stocks.

   Example: